tjko/ucs-millennium-falcon-led-controller/README.md

 ### Initial configuration of ESP-01 module

-Before connecting ESP-01 module, it needs some defaults configure (like WiFi SSD/password).
+Before connecting ESP-01 module, it needs some defaults configured (like WiFi SSD/password).
-This is usually esiest with one of the cheap USB adapters that power the module and provide USB serial port.
+This is usually esiest with one of the cheap USB adapters that power the module and provide USB serial port connection.

 Connect to ESP-01 module using a terminal emulator (Arduino IDE Serial Monitor works well, just remember to choose "Both NL & CR" option).